-- The database server administrator (DBSA) maintains and tunes the database - An audit administrator can have either or both of the following roles: - Database system security officer (DBSSO), who specifies and maintains the audit masks - Audit analysis officer (AAO), who turns auditing on and off, sets up and maintains the audit configuration, and reads and analyzes audit-trail data database server, decides whether to have separate or combined DBSSO and AAO roles for audit administration and who must perform each role.
+- The database server administrator (DBSA) maintains and tunes the database - An audit administrator can have either or both of the following roles: - Database system security officer (DBSSO), who specifies and maintains the - Audit analysis officer (AAO), who turns auditing on and off, sets up and maintains the audit configuration, and reads and analyzes audit-trail data

 Although role separation provides more secure auditing, these roles are optional.
-Before the database server software is installed, the OSA, or whoever installs the
+Before the database server software is installed, the OSA, or whoever installs the database server, decides whether to have separate or combined DBSSO and AAO roles for audit administration and who must perform each role.